anusha-saha-3007/anusha-saha-3007/README.md

 ## About

-A highly motivated Data Science fresher,with basic knowledge in web development and UI/UX design.
+A highly motivated Data Science fresher,with basic knowledge in web development, machine learning and UI/UX design.
 Passionate about learning new technologies with an understanding of modern web technologies and design principles.

 ## Recent Projects
+- Machine Learning Programming Project | Pandas, NumPy, Scikit-learn, Seaborn
+  - Built time-series forecasting models to predict cinema audience attendance using BookNow online booking data.
+  - Preprocessed and integrated multi-source data to analyze audience behavior across theatres and time periods.
+  - Performed EDA and visualizations to identify trends and evaluate model performance.
+  - Improved forecasting accuracy through feature engineering and model tuning.

+- Business Data Analysis Project | Statsmodels, Seaborn, Matplotlib, Lifetimes
+  - Worked directly with the CEO of a veterinary product firm to translate business problems into data-driven objectives.
+  - Conducted ABC analysis, RFM segmentation, CLV modeling, demand forecasting, and market basket analysis.
+  - Analyzed and visualized sales and customer data to uncover actionable insights.
+  - Proposed data-backed strategies for inventory optimization, marketing, and customer retention.

-- Quizzo | Python, Flask, SQL, Javasript • Developing a full-stack web application using with Flask and AJAX
+- Quizzo | Python, Flask, SQL, JavaScript, Marshmallow, Vue, Redis, Celery
+  - Built a full-stack quiz application using Flask and Vue with focus on scalability and user experience.
-  - Implement multi-user role-based access control using sessions
+  - Implemented JWT-based role-based access control for secure multi-user operations.
-  - Analyze and Visualize user data and create admin dashboards
-  - Enabled users to take timed tests to improve their performance
+  - Used Celery and Redis for background tasks, caching, and performance optimization.
+  - Enabled timed quizzes, API testing with Postman, and version control using Git/GitHub.

 - Explorify | Figma
   - Designed a Travel and Itenary Planner application
   - Designed intuitive user interfaces in Figma, focusing on usability, aesthetics, and accessibility to enhance user experience.